vitejs/vite-plugin-react-pages/doc-site/pages/examples/component-library$.md

 └── index.ts
 ```

-You want to use vite as your local demo development environment (because it is blazingly fast). **How to collect all components and all demos from this project?** The file structure doesn't follow our "Basic Filesystem Routing Convention".
+You want to use vite as your local demo development environment (because it is blazingly fast). **How to collect all components and all demos from this project?** The file structure doesn't follow the <Link to="/fs-routing">Basic Filesystem Routing Convention</Link>.

 The answer: implement your own filesystem routing convention!